joshpeterson/summa/book/first_part/treatise_on_man/how_the_intellectual_soul_knows_itself_and_all_within_itself/prologue.md

 (2) Whether it knows its own habits?
 (3) How does the intellect know its own act?
 (4) How does it know the act of the will?

-* Whether The Intellectual Soul Knows Itself By Its Essence?
-* Whether Our Intellect Knows The Habits Of The Soul By Their Essence?
-* Whether Our Intellect Knows Its Own Act?
-* Whether The Intellect Understands The Act Of The Will?